jwGitHub9860/Hotel_Reservation_Application/README.md

 “Online Compiler and Debugger for C/C++.” _GDB Online Debugger_, www.onlinegdb.com/.
 Accessed 22 May 2025.

+Pierce, Doug.
+“How to Catch Multiple Exceptions in Java.” _Rollbar_, 12 Aug.
+2024, rollbar.com/blog/how-to-catch-multiple-exceptions-in-java/.
+Accessed 25 May 2025.

 sdellysse.
 “When to Use LinkedList over ArrayList in Java?”
 Edited by Simeon Leyzerzon, _Stack Overflow_, 27 Nov.
 2008, stackoverflow.com/questions/322715/when-to-use-linkedlist-over-arraylist-in-java.
 Accessed 24 May 2025.

 “Udacity Git Commit Message Style Guide.” _Udacity Nanodegree Style Guide_, udacity.github.io/git-styleguide/.
 Accessed 22 May 2025.